 I have learnt a great deal about investing from simply reading books and doing research online.
 It has been a lot of reading but every time I read something new I expand my knowledge and become a better investor.
 The reading list below is set out in a specific order to ensure you will have the necessary understanding as you progress to more advanced topics.
 There is nothing worse than reading a book you don’t understand, even if it’s a great book you are just wasting your time.

 (To view the book recommendations below you will need to disable Adblock)

 1. Investment Philosophy

 The best place to start is to get into the right mindset and learn a proper investment philosophy.
 To do this I am going to recommend a book anyone familiar with value investing has heard of – The Intelligent Investor by Ben Graham.
-The links below are to both the US and UK Amazon pages.

 Now despite being heavily recommended, I don’t consider this book a thrilling read.
 In fact some of the chapters you can just skim over.
 Chapters 1, 8 and 20 are the most important, make sure to read them and understand them.
 The other chapters are useful and you should read them if your new to investing.
 If you already have some background knowledge then I suggest skimming over them to pick out the useful parts.
 This book isn’t going to teach you how to invest, but it will teach you the right mindset.